BRIGHTWOOD IN WASHINTON, DC

 Brightwood is one of DC’s oldest upper NW neighborhoods.
-Founded as White Mill Seat in 1756, then Peter’s Mill Seat, from there Crystal Springs, then to Brighton around 1860, the neighborhood was primarily farmland and a haven for freed slaves, and free blacks alike.
+Founded as White Mill Seat in 1756, then Peter’s Mill Seat, to Crystal Springs, then to Brighton around 1860, the neighborhood was primarily farmland and a haven for freed slaves.
 Sometime after 1879, the neighborhood changed its name for the final time due to postal conflicts with nearby Brighton Maryland in Montgomery county to Brightwood.
 Brightwood has many claims to fame but none more infamous than it being the site of the only civil war battle that actually took place in Washington DC, and it being the only civil war battle that took place where the president (Abraham Lincoln) was present and witnessed fighting.
 The final name was given to the area for its location being nestled within Rock Creek Park and the copious gingko, chestnut, oak, and cedar trees that the area is known for.

 Brightwood is located in Northwest Washington DC (locally referred to as Upper NW or Uptown.)
 US route 29 (Georgia Ave) divides the neighborhood in half, and 16th St NW runs along its western border parallel to Rock Creek Park.
 Being one of the city’s oldest neighborhoods, Brightwood has clearly defined boundaries which are Aspen St NW to the north (the border with Walter Reed,) 5th St NW to the east (the border with Manor Park and Takoma,) Missouri Ave NW to the south (the border with Brightwood Park and 16th St Heights,) and Rock Creek Park to the west.
 This neighborhood is serviced by the Takoma Red Line WMATA Metro Station on Cedar St NW in the neighboring neighborhood of Takoma.
 There are also several bus routes that run full service through Brightwood.
 The bus routes are the 52, 54, 59, S2, S4, 70, and 79.
 With a walk score of 80 (out of 100,) public transportation is definitely an option, but most people who live here walk or bike to/from most activities.
 Getting in and out of the city is a breeze here too.
 Being at the northern tip of the city, 495 which connects DC, MD, and VA is a short distance away in Silver Spring MD.
 By Brightwood being so far north, the northern and western sections of the neighborhood have more of a suburban feel while the southern border has a much more urban vibe.